stdg11/BourneGrammarLinuxBuild/SYSMAN.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Provisioning and Configuration Management Server

-## Build
+## Prerequisites

 Start with an install of Ubuntu/Debian Server with OpenSSH Server.
-We will be using cobbler to build the PXE server.

-### Installing Cobbler
+## Installing Cobbler

 Head over to http://download.opensuse.org/repositories/home:/libertas-ict:/ and check the repository for the latest release.
 I will be using 2.6.9.